-Two-Factor Authentication (2FA) is a security feature that adds an extra layer of protection to your account by requiring not only your password, but also a second form of verification when logging in.
+Two-Factor Authentication (2FA), also known as Multi-Factor Authentication (MFA), is a security feature that adds an extra layer of protection to your account by requiring not only your password, but also a second form of verification when logging in.
 This means that even if someone obtains your password, they still won’t be able to access your account without the second verification factor.

 In most cases, 2FA works by sending a temporary, time-sensitive code to your email or a trusted device, such as your mobile phone, using an authentication app.
 Once you enter both your password and the unique verification code, your identity is confirmed and access is granted.